Cooperating Teachers and University Supervisors

-University supervisors and cooperating teachers share the goal of helping the teacher candidate achieve high performance standards in their field and clinical experiences.
+University supervisors and cooperating teachers share the goal of helping teacher candidates achieve high performance standards in their field and in their clinical experiences.
 Frequent communication enhances the shared efforts of the two supervisors.
+When, asked to describe the support they received from cooperating teachers and university supervisors, UMN Morris student teachers said they most appreciated the following:

 Cooperating Teachers